ZacDSmith/Discord-bot/README.md

     The ticket button opens a ticket that only the admins and user can access

-Feel free to contact me on discord if you have any questions.
+Feel free to contact me on discord if you have any questions or issues.
     @ cottoncandydaddy